 Pasilla Pepper: A Wonderful Mexican Chile

 Pasilla chile peppers are the dried form of the chilaca pepper.
-This Capsicum annuum variety is long and slender, ripening to a deep green, almost brown color.
+This Capsicum annuum variety is long and slender, ripening to a dark green, almost brown color.
 They are then dried to become what is known as pasilla, or chile negro.

 In this article, I’ll go over the basics of pasilla chiles, including the flavor, aroma, and many uses in the kitchen.
 I’ll also share how you can grown your own peppers to make homemade pasilla peppers.
 Let’s get started!